emeralddawns/SQLAlchemy-API/README.md

 The **app.py** code contains queries that will display the following in an API:

-    1. List all routes that are available.
+    1. All routes that are available.

-    2. Return a JSON list of precipitation data for the previous year.
+    2. A JSON list of precipitation data for the previous year.

-    3. Return a JSON list of stations from the dataset.
+    3. A JSON list of stations from the dataset.

-    4. Return a JSON list of temperature observations (TOBS) for the previous year.
+    4. A JSON list of temperature observations (TOBS) for the previous year.

-    5. Return a JSON list of the minimum temperature, the average temperature, and the max temperature from given start date to the end of the data.
+    5. A JSON list of the minimum temperature, the average temperature, and the max temperature from given start date to the end of the data.

-    6. Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start-end range.
+    6. A JSON list of the minimum temperature, the average temperature, and the max temperature for a given start-end range.

 The **temp_analysis_bonus_1_starter.ipynb** reads the "hawaii_measurements.csv" and finds the following: